 - An original, faculty-approved master’s thesis, submitted to the Milton S. Eisenhower Library through the ETD process.

-Ph.D. students who have satisfied their Ph.D. qualifying course requirements and completed their first qualifying project are deemed to have also met the M.S.E. degree requirements and may be able to confer with the M.S.E. along the way to their Ph.D. (unless more than two course requirements have been satisfied using eligible courses transferred from other institutions based on the Graduate Student Transfer Course Policy).
-Please refer to the Ph.D. program information for details and timing.
+Ph.D. students who have satisfied their qualifying coursework and completed their first qualifying project are treated as having satisfied the M.S.E. requirements and may be awarded the M.S.E. along the way.
+Transfer credit policies for the Ph.D. program may be more flexible than that of the M.S.E program.
+Under the Graduate Student Transfer Course Policy, no more than two courses may be transferred from other institutions towards the M.S.E requirements.
+See the Ph.D. program information for details and timing.

 All M.S.E. degree candidates are encouraged to regularly attend the department seminars.